 Our farm is a space for sharing agricultural knowledge and fostering community around land stewardship.
 We learned most of what we know from other farmers, we strive to be a resource for our community, from the informal educational moment of a neighbor leaning over the fence for garden advice, to classroom visits and speaking engagements.

-Farm Tours: We have hosted neighbors, school and university groups, other aspiring and beginning farmers, and agricultural service providers interested in learning about urban agriculture.
+Garden Tours: We have hosted neighbors, school and university groups, other aspiring and beginning farmers, and agricultural service providers interested in learning about urban agriculture.